arienshibani/green-bite/readme.md

 # Green Bite API 🌱
-Green Bite is an API that __attempts__ to utilize regular expressions, NLP and public data to calculate sustainability scores for food.
+Green Bite __attempts__ to utilize regular expressions, NLP and public data to calculate sustainability scores for food.
 Sometimes it even works! 🤷‍♂️ Part of my masters thesis on ingredient matching to determine the sustainability of online recipes.
-(UiB, 2019)
+(UiB, 2019).
+Written in Python, and served as an API using [FastAPI](https://fastapi.tiangolo.com/).

-## How is it calculated? 💡
+## How are sustainability scores calculated? 💡
+Using this formula
-`(amount * land_usage) + (amount * greenhouse_gas_emissions) = sustainability_score`
+`(amount_kg * land_usage) + (amount_kg * greenhouse_gas_emissions) = sustainability_score`

 ### Based on what data? 🤓